• Skip to primary navigation

 • Continue drawing lines on the tortilla rounds, re-soaking tips as needed.

-• Note: if you don't have a black food coloring marker, you can also use a thin paintbrush to paint the black food coloring onto each basketball.
+• Note: If you don't have a black food coloring marker, you can also use a thin paintbrush to paint the black food coloring onto each basketball.
 You need a much steadier hand for this method, however.

 how to fry homemade basketball tortilla chips in a pot of oil

-• Heat oil in fryer or stockpot to 350 degrees.
+• Heat oil in a fryer or stockpot to 350 degrees.
 Fry about 10 tortilla rounds at a time, flipping them over midway through, until golden brown, about 30 seconds per side.

 • Set hot chips on paper towels and immediately sprinkle with salt.